Chris44442/bare_rusty_metal/README.md

 Modify and then run the `cp_to_arm.sh`.

 Boot into the U-Boot.
-To copy the binary from the SD card into the RAM, and then go from its address, run the following commands:
+To copy the binary from the SD card into the RAM at address 0x0100_0000, and then run from this address, run the following commands:

 ```
-fatload mmc 0:1 01000000 ke
+fatload mmc 0:1 0x01000000 ke
-go 01000000
+go 0x01000000
 ```

 It should say something like: